 - Requires fisheries observers, video surveillance, or at-sea surveillance (e.g. patrol boats or aerial over-flights)

 Developing methods that minimise entanglements of the in-water portion of BSLs with longline floats remains the highest priority for research on bird-scaring lines.
-Other research priorities include: (i) evaluating the effectiveness of one vs. two BSL, (ii) BSL design features including steamer lengths, configurations and materials, especially for very small vessels.
+Other research priorities include: (i) evaluating the effectiveness of one vs. two BSLs, (ii) BSL design features including steamer lengths, configurations and materials, especially for very small vessels.

 References